 Sadly, Activision did an excellent job at pummeling this series into the ground by releasing way more games than its fans would be interested in buying.
 Two games of the series every year proved to overestimate the appeal of the franchise, finally taking Guitar Hero out of the spotlight for financial reasons.

 More importantly, they were running low of available great tracks for every new release of the game, and that must’ve discouraged many followers of the series (myself included).
 No, Activision…Tokio Hotel is not welcome in this house of rock.

 Halo: Combat Evolved (Xbox) – Daniel Castro

-The newest Mario looked just OK, and the next Zelda was still far from being a reality, so it was just a matter a time before the Xbox’s exclusive juggernaut found its way to me, and since I’ve always been very fond of action games, Halo: Combat Evolved simply broke the stubbornness in me, and opened my mind into trying something different for good measure.
+The newest Mario looked just OK, and the next Zelda was still far from being a reality, so it was just a matter a time before the Xbox’s exclusive juggernaut found its way to me—and since I’ve always been very fond of action games, Halo: Combat Evolved simply broke my stubbornness and opened my mind to trying something different for good measure.

 Heroes of Might and Magic III (PC) – Nathaniel Hoover

 While I could pull executive privilege here and list off Worms Armageddon, Civilization III, Super Smash Bros.
 Melee, SimCity 2000, Jedi Knight II, Master of Orion II, Super Mario World, and a half-dozen others, I’m electing Heroes III to be the lone representative of the games that fostered my love of custom mapmaking and/or characterized my wild Saturday nights in high school and college.
 (We duct-taped somebody to a wall.
 Don’t tell me my Saturdays weren’t wild.)
 What makes Heroes III uniquely qualified for this distinguished position is that its appeal as both a solo and a social game has endured longer and more strongly than Crystal Pepsi any other game I own.